EternityForest/hardlinep2p/README.md

 On computer B, launch `python3 hardline.py` and visit e868423731872b8235a0adc9102bb45bb9e8321e.localhost:7009.
 You may have to retry a few times, but you should see the service.

 ## Android Support
-There is an Android app that
+There is an Android app that only supports client mode, but allows you to access the services on port 7009.
+As it does not use any kind of DHT, data usage should be extremely low.
+I don't have any new devices to test with, but it works fine on older android.
+This is my very first android app ever, so expect bugs!

 ## Security Considerations